HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 }}

 In the USP framework, the website's and user's privacy settings are encoded in a "<a hreflang="en" href="https://github.com/InteractiveAdvertisingBureau/USPrivacy/blob/master/CCPA/US%20Privacy%20String.md">privacy string</a>".
-As shown in the following graph, the most common privacy string is `1---`.
+The most common privacy string is `1---`.
 This indicates that CCPA does not apply to the website and therefore the website not obliged to provide an opt-out for the user.
 CCPA only applies to companies whose main business involves selling personal data, or to companies that process data and have an annual turnover of more than $25 million.
 The second most recurring string is `1YNY`.
 This indicates that the website provided "notice and opportunity to opt-out of sale of data", but that the user has _not_ opted out of the sale of their personal data.

 {{ figure_markup(